bolt/bolt/app/extensions/SimpleForms/readme.md

 **Save to database:**

-There is an option to keep a logfile in the databaase of all form submissions.
+There is an option to keep a logfile in the database of all form submissions.
-For this log you need to make a table with columns named after the fieldnames in the form and set the `insert_into_table` fot the form to the tablename
+For this log you need to make a table with columns named after the fieldnames in the form and set the `insert_into_table` fot the form to the tablename.
+This extension will not automatically create the table, and it will produce an error if the table isn't present, or the columns don't line up.

   - `insert_into_table: tablename`